westurner/vim2vim/README.rst

 ``vim2vim`` transforms output from ``:highlight``, to a flat, plain ViM colorscheme.

-Many ViM colorschemes and extensions utilize various functions for configuring syntax highlighting.
+Many ViM colorschemes and plugins utilize various functions for configuring syntax highlighting.
 This utility works with ViM's final, configured state.